DeerUwU/Animal-Well-editor/README.md

 # Animal Well editor

-Map editor for the Game Animal Well
+Map editor for the Game Animal Well. <br/>
 This fork includes some quality of life improvements & tweaks like extra hotkeys, more selection options and auto deleting oldest backups.

 todo: